 Armed with your knowledge and certification, you can apply for a job at the office of the foreign embassy where you can act as an interpreter.
-Not only there is a high demand for Korean interpreters but the competition is also relatively low due to the limited supply.
+Not only there is a high demand for Korean interpreters, but the competition is also relatively low due to the limited supply.

-With the advent of new technology like teleconferencing and video-conferencing, it is now possible to hold conferences and meetings between personnel from India and their counterparts in South Korea without having to actually travel between the two countries.
+With the advent of new technology like teleconferencing and video-conferencing, it is now possible to hold conferences and meetings between personnel from India and their counterparts in South Korea without having actually to travel between the two countries.

 Language translation is one of the lucrative jobs on the internet.
 You will come across many websites that offer similar jobs.
-You can easily bid for every one of such Korean translation jobs into European or Indian Language or the other way round.
-It is a well-paying career option if you are good at your work and enough experience to boost on your profile.
+You can quickly bid for every one of such Korean translation jobs into European or Indian Language or the other way round.
+It is a well-paying career option if you are good at your work and enough experience to boost your profile.